cuijiyao01/docker-k8s-training/resources/DockerQuickReference.md

 ## Managing data in containers

-- "Data volumes are designed to persist data, independent of the container’s life cycle. " This can be a file or more generally a directory and is then mounted.
+- "Data volumes are designed to persist data, independent of the container's lifecycle."
+This can be a file or more generally a directory and is then mounted.
 Data Volumes bypass the Union File System (which is per container).
 - A volume creates / mounts a directory in the container to a directory in the host VM.
 - Docker keeps volumes in the host VM at: `/var/lib/docker/volumes/`.
 This is inside the VM in virtualbox, (not visible in the docker console window.)